 Interesting facts about Amsterdam

-Amsterdam stands for 165 canals, 40 public parks, famous sights such as the Royal Palace, the Rembrandthuis, the Bloemenmarkt on the Singel or the more than 170 coffee shops.
+Amsterdam stands for an estimated 160 canals, almost 1.300 bridges, 26 public parks, famous sights such as the Royal Palace, the Rembrandt House, the Bloemenmarkt on the Singel and more than 160 coffee shops.

 The Amsterdam metropolitan area is an important industrial location.
-Breweries, chemical plants, aircraft and vehicle construction are a few examples of diverse economic activities.
-To Rotterdam Amsterdam owns the second largest port in the Netherlands and the sixth largest port in Europe.
-The city is a traditional banking, trade and service center, and even international tourism has become an important economic factor.
-More than five million visitors recently visited the city.
-The number of overnight stays has meanwhile exceeded the 10 million mark.
+Breweries, chemical plants, aircraft and vehicle construction are examples of diverse economic activities.
+To Rotterdam Amsterdam has the second largest port in the Netherlands and the sixth largest port in Europe.
+The city is a traditional banking, commercial and service center and international tourism has become an important economic factor.
+According to Tagesschau, the number of tourist overnight stays in 2019 was almost 22 million.

 Houses on Damrak